Access to Records

-- disclose to the parent or guardian of a student a determination by the College that the student has committed a violation of any federal, state or local law or any rule or policy of the College governing the use or possession of alcohol or a controlled substance.
+- disclose to the parent or guardian of a student under the age of 21 a determination by the College that the student has committed a violation of any federal, state or local law or any rule or policy of the College governing the use or possession of alcohol or a controlled substance.

 - disclosure to the court where a parent or student or educational agency or College institutes a legal action and the educational records of the student are relevant for the educational agency or institution to proceed with the legal action as plaintiff or defend itself as defendant.